 Lake Cherokee is a 3,990-acre reservoir in Rusk County near Henderson in East Texas - a piney woods East Texas lake with residential development.
 Lakefront homeowners and commercial properties on Lake Cherokee regularly need construction work to maintain waterfront access and shoreline stability.

 The reservoir conditions at Lake Cherokee - a piney woods East Texas lake with residential development - shape construction requirements at every waterfront property.
 Seasonal changes require adjustable or floating systems at shallow-approach sites.
-Permits from the reservoir authority and Army Corps are required for all dock and shoreline construction.
+Shore Protect Team handles all required coordination for construction on these reservoirs.

 Shore Protect Team offers Coastal Erosion Control in Lake Cherokee, TX.
 Our services include dock construction adapted for seasonal draw-down, bulkhead and retaining wall systems, and boat slip and lift construction.
-We handle permit applications with the reservoir authority and Corps.
+We handle all required coordination with the reservoir authority and Corps.

 Shore Protect Team provides dock and pier construction, bank stabilization, retaining wall installation, and waterfront structure repair for properties on Lake Cherokee in Rusk and Gregg counties near Longview in East Texas.
-Lake Cherokee is a private reservoir owned and managed by the Cherokee Water Company - as a private lake, it is governed by Cherokee Water Company rules rather than Texas Parks and Wildlife or Corps of Engineers standards that apply to public reservoirs.
+Lake Cherokee is a private reservoir owned and managed by the Cherokee Water Company - as a private lake, it is governed by Cherokee Water Company rules rather than Texas Parks and Wildlife or federal reservoir management standards that apply to public reservoirs.
 The piney woods East Texas setting and the lake's bass fishing reputation make it a popular destination for waterfront property in the Longview area.

 Contact Shore Protect Team with your Lake Cherokee property location in Rusk or Gregg County and photos of your shoreline, dock, and retaining wall conditions.
 We assess the Cherokee Water Company requirements and lake conditions for your specific location and provide a preliminary cost estimate.
 Reach out to Shore Protect Team to begin your Lake Cherokee waterfront project.